-III.
+IV.
 CONTINUATION OF THERAPY

-Authorization of 12 months may be granted for all members (including new members) who meet all initial authorization criteria and achieve or maintain positive clinical response after at least 3 months of therapy with Taltz as evidenced by low disease activity or improvement in signs and symptoms of the condition.
+Authorization of 12 months may be granted for all members (including new members) who achieve or maintain positive clinical response after at least 3 months of therapy with Taltz as evidenced by low disease activity or improvement in signs and symptoms of the condition.

-IV.
-QUANTITY LIMIT
+V. QUANTITY LIMIT